-Leave house key with your neighbors.

-Valuables and important papers should

-be stored in a safe place.

-• Newspaper and other deliveries

-should be discontinued.

-• Ask the Post Office to hold your mail

-for you.

-Arrange with the telephone company

-for discontinued or "vacation service".

-Arrange care for your pets.

-Your lawn, garden and houseplants

-should be cared for.

-• Lock all windows and doors securely.

-Keep shades open for a lived in look.

-Cover all food to keep out mice and insects

-0. Eliminate all fire hazards Place matches

-in a tin box or glass jar.

-1. Store oil, gasoline and other

-flammables properly.

-- 12. Destroy all newspapers, magazines and oily rags. - 13.
-Notify police.
+- 1. Leave house key with your neighbors. - 2.
+Valuables and important papers should be stored in a safe place. - Newspaper and other deliveries should be discontinued. - 4.
+Ask the Post Office to hold your mail for you. - Arrange with the telephone company for discontinued or "vacation service".

+- 6. Arrange care for your pets. - 7.
+Arrange care for your lawn, garden and houseplants. - Lock all windows and doors securely.
+Keep shades open for a lived in look. - 9.
+Cover all food to keep out mice and insects - 10.
+Eliminate all fire hazards.
+Place matches in a tin box or glass jar. - 11.
+Store oil, gasoline and other flammables properly. - 12.
+Destroy all newspapers, magazines and oily rags. - 13.
+Notify police you will be out of town.